Charles Rochester Young

 Charles Rochester Young (b.
 12 July 1965, Belton, Texas) is an American composer.

 Dr. Young is a graduate of Baylor University and the University of Michigan.
 He had as his mentors Pulitzer-prize winner Leslie Bassett, Donald Sinta, Keith Hill and Marianne Ploger.
-Currently, Dr. Young is the Chair of Composition and Music Theory at the University of Wisconsin-Stevens Point.
-Previously, Dr. Young served on the faculty at the Interlochen Center for the Arts.
+Currently, he is the associate dean of the Baldwin Wallace Conservatory of Music.
+Previously, Dr. Young was the Chair of Composition and Music Theory at the University of Wisconsin-Stevens Point, and he served on the faculty at the Interlochen Center for the Arts.
 In 1999, Dr. Young was named "Wisconsin Professor of the Year" by the Carnegie Foundation and the Council for the Advancement and Support of Education.
 The University of Wisconsin System named Dr. Young as the recipient of their University of Wisconsin System Career Teaching Excellence Award in 2000.

 Dr. Young’s works have been performed and broadcasted in Europe, Japan, Central America, Canada, and in major halls in the United States, including Lincoln Center and Carnegie Hall.
 Recently, Dr. Young’s works have been performed at: Music Educators National Convention, World Saxophone Congress, College Band Directors Convention, International ClarinetFest, National Flute Association Convention, Montreux Jazz Festival, Midwest Band and Orchestra Clinic, North American Saxophone Alliance National Convention, World Harp Congress, and other national, regional and statewide assemblies.